 - Be with other women who’ve experienced a similar loss.
 Just being understood by another can be very healing.

-Remember that regardless of what kind of mother she was or wasn’t, this woman played a role in shaping who you are today.
+Remember to be kind to yourself today.
+Regardless of what kind of mother she was or wasn’t, this woman played a role in shaping who you are today.
 Perhaps that is reason enough to remember her on Mother’s Day.